-An erasable notebook is a notebook where you can erase the text (ie the ink) from the pages.
-You can then write on the page again.
+An erasable notebook is a notebook that allows you to erase the text (the ink) from the pages.
+After that, you can write on the page again.
 It's that simple!

-That differs per brand and per notebook.
-For example, erasable notebooks have been made from whiteboard material: writing and erasing is then comparable to writing and erasing on a whiteboard.
-You often write with a marker and you can erase the ink with a cloth and sometimes a (water) spray.
+This differs per brand and per notebook.
+For example, there are erasable notebooks made of whiteboard material: writing and erasing is then comparable to writing and erasing on a whiteboard.
+You'll often write with a marker and you can erase the ink with a cloth, or sometimes a (water) spray.

-You've also made erasable notebooks from rock paper, such as those of MOYU.
-This paper is made of limestone and feels more like pulp paper, only firmer and smoother.
-You write on it with a Frixion pen or marker of your choice and you can erase the ink with a damp cloth.
+There are also erasable notebooks made of stone paper, such as those by MOYU.
+This paper is made of limestone and feels more like pulp paper, though firmer and smoother.
+You write on the paper with a Frixion pen or marker of your choice and you can erase the ink with a damp cloth.

-In addition, you can choose to digitize your notes before erasing the ink.
+You can also choose to digitize your notes before you erase the ink.
 Some brands of erasable notebooks have developed their own scanning app, others refer to scanning apps that already exist.
-Read more about our favorite here free scanning apps.
+Read more about our favorite free scanning apps here.

 So in a nutshell, an erasable notebook works like this: